 Using a foot pedal is also recommended, and here’s why.
 Each time you remove your hand(s) from the keyboard and use your mouse to playback a portion of the audio file, you lose seven characters each second.
 Since speed and accuracy is the foundation for a transcriptionist, learning to use a foot pedal will increase your productivity and, in turn, your income.

-Computer: It doesn’t matter if you have a PC or Mac, or desktop or laptop.
+It doesn’t matter if you have a PC, Mac, desktop, or laptop.
 The most important aspect is you have enough RAM and storage.
 You’ll need at least 8GB of RAM to effectively and simultaneously run multiple software programs.
-If your computer has difficulty running Chrome, Word, ExpressScribe, Excel, and your foot pedal all at the same time, you will need a new machine if you want to maximize your income potential.
+If your computer has difficulty running Chrome, Word, ExpressScribe, Excel, and your foot pedal simultaneously, you will need a new machine if you want to maximize your income potential.

-Monitors: You are going to want to use a dual monitor set up if at all possible.
-Having two monitors allows you to have Google open on one screen with Word on the other where you will be transcribing your work.
-Having a browser open with easy access on your other monitor allows you to quickly research any unknown word or phrase.
-This happens more than you think, and a second monitor will help a lot.
-All of our desks have at least two monitors on them here in our offices.
+You are going to want to use a dual monitor setup if at all possible.
+Having two monitors allows you to have Google open on one screen and Word on the other, where you will transcribe your work.
+Having a browser open with easy access on your other monitor allows you to research any unknown word or phrase quickly.
+This happens more than you think, and a second monitor will significantly help.
+Our desks have at least two monitors on them here in our offices.

-Transcription Software: ExpressScribe is our recommendation.
+ExpressScribe is our recommendation.
 The software is affordable and priced at around $40 for a lifetime subscription.
-They also have a free version without all the bells and whistles, though.
+They also have a free version without all the bells and whistles.
 Another advantage of this software is that it’s compatible with almost every foot pedal on the market.

-Text Expander Software: While this software isn’t necessary, using text expanders will increase your speed (and income).
+While this software isn’t necessary, using text expanders will increase your speed (and income).
 Using it will lower your error rate and save time since you can use abbreviations for common words and phrases you hear a lot.
-Microsoft Word has the ability to do text expanders and macros already, so it’s a matter of learning how to set them up and to then start using them.
+Microsoft Word can do text expanders and macros already, so it’s a matter of learning how to set them up and start using them.
 You can learn more about how to set them up by searching YouTube videos, there are a ton of good ones on this.